 Do you ever find yourself thinking thoughts you know aren’t true, but you feel like they’re true, or you feel like you can’t help yourself?

 » For example, maybe you’re a chronic worrier.
 You rarely let your children out of your sight, and you’re always giving them tons of rules and reminders to keep them safe.
 No running in the house!
 No jumping off the deck!
 No food unless I’m there to watch you!

 » Or maybe you’re secretly really judgmental.
-You don’t mean to silently judge those who look, dress, parent or vote differently than you, but it’s like you can’t help it.
-The thoughts and attitudes just pop in your head automatically – outside of your conscious control.
+You don’t mean to offer silent judgment to those who look, dress, parent, or vote differently than you, but it’s like you can’t help it.
+The thoughts and attitudes just pop into your head automatically – outside of your conscious control.

 Do any of these sound familiar?

 If so – then it’s time to learn how to take every thought captive to Christ!

 *This post contains affiliate links.
 Please see my full disclosure statement for details.
 Thanks!